csh970605/csh970605.github.io/_posts/2024-05-17-Rand_Process.md

 </center>

-where $\omega$ is frequency in $rad/sec$.
+where $\omega$ is the frequency in $rad/sec$.
 <br>

-We can get auto-correation function by using fourier inverse transform from power spectral density as:
+We can get the auto-correlation function by using the Fourier inverse transform from the power spectral density as:

 <center>